powellquiring/custom-metrics/README.md

 less draios.log
 ```

-## Add prometheus or statsd stats to your application
+## Add Prometheus or StatsD to your application
-The dragent is a statsd server and can be configured as a prometheus forwarder.
-Modern programming languages have open source libraries for both statsd client and prometheus exporter.
+The dragent is a [StatsD](https://github.com/statsd/statsd) server and can be configured as a [Prometheus](https://prometheus.io/) scraper/forwarder.
+Modern programming languages have open source libraries for both statsd client and prometheus client exporter.
 For python:
 - [python prometheus client](https://pypi.org/project/prometheus-client/)
 - [python statsd client](https://pypi.org/project/statsd/)